JuljTr/FreeCodeCamp_Projects/README.md

 # Responsive Web Design Course Projects

-A series of Certification Projects Responsive Web Design course.
+A series of Certification Projects required for the Responsive Web Design course created by freeCodeCamp.

 ## Table of Contents
 - [List of Projects](#ListofProjects)